Johnny Somali: Israel

-South Korea
+South Korean conviction

+In August 2025, Ismael faced eight charges in South Korea including "special act of sexual violence" crimes and "obstruction of business" crimes.
+On April 15, 2026, he was convicted of all of the charges (including the two deepfake charges he pleaded not guilty to) and is currently sentenced to six months in prison.

 On September 27, 2024, Ismael went to Seoul, where he played loud, offensive noises on the subway, such as speeches by Kim Jong Un, and was ejected from a bus after playing loud North Korean music.

 On October 7, 2024, Ismael kissed and performed lap dances on the Statue of Peace, a memorial that commemorates young comfort women (sex slaves for Japanese soldiers during World War II), though he later apologized for his actions, claiming to be unaware of its significance.
-After this incident, his YouTube channel was terminated.
-On one occasion, Ismael bought ramyeon noodles and purposefully poured it on a table in the dining area.
+On one occasion, Ismael bought ramyeon noodles and purposefully poured them onto a table in the dining area.
 After being confronted by the store owner and told to leave, Ismael proceeded to throw some of the noodles, making a mess.
-In addition, after being barred from drinking alcohol, Ismael made sexist comments towards the worker.
+In addition, after being barred from drinking alcohol, Ismael made sexist comments towards one of the workers.
 He was reported to the police the same day.
 Ismael also harassed people on the street with a bag of odorous fish, and he disrupted a bus ride.

+On October 26, 2024, there was a confrontation between Ismael and female Kick streamers Moxie and Xena outside of an ABC Pizza in South Korea where he allegedly threatened them.

-On October 28, 2024, Ismael's YouTube channel was hacked and later deleted after it streamed pornographic content.
-While live streaming on multiple occasions, Ismael was assaulted by others in public.
-He was physically assaulted three times by various people, twice in Mapo District, and once by a man who reportedly approached Ismael, asking "Where are you going?" before striking Ismael.
+On October 28, 2024, Ismael's YouTube channel was hacked and later deleted, after it had streamed pornographic content.
+On multiple occasions, while live-streaming in public, Ismael was assaulted by locals.
+He was physically assaulted three times by various people, twice in Mapo District, and once by a man who reportedly approached Ismael, asking "Where are you going?" before striking him.

 On November 2, 2024, Ismael was barred from leaving the country while under probation for his earlier incidents.
-On November 6, Ismael uploaded an apology video in which he filmed next to the Statue of Peace and attempted to defend himself: "I didn't understand the significance of the statue", elaborating: "I'm truly sorry for being disrespectful."
-It was also reported that there were bounties offered to reveal his location.
-On April 9, 2025, Ismael was investigated for acts of child sexual harassment in South Korea when he allegedly used a text-to-speech application to target minors with explicit content.
+On November 6, Ismael uploaded an apology video in which he filmed next to the Statue of Peace and attempted to defend himself by saying, "I didn't understand the significance of the statue", and further elaborating: "I am truly sorry for having been disrespectful."
+It was reported that bounties had been offered for anyone who would reveal Ismael's location.
+On April 9, 2025, Ismael was investigated for acts of child sexual harassment in South Korea, as he had, allegedly, used a text-to-speech application to target minors with explicit messages.

-In November 2025, Justice Minister Jung Sung-ho said the government was reviewing measures to block foreign nationals from entering Korea if they online "express hate toward South Korea from overseas."
+In November 2025, Justice Minister Jung Sung-ho said the government was reviewing measures to block foreign nationals from entering Korea if they had previously "expressed hate toward South Korea from overseas."

-Legal proceedings

-As of August 13, 2025, Ismael faces eight charges in South Korea.